 Yakushi Nyorai, the Buddha of medicine and healing.

-This temple, perched on a mountaintop in Shimane Prefecture, is the equivalent of a Japanese "Lourdes" for those with any kind of eye complaint, with hundreds of thousands of pilgrims making their way there every year.
+This temple, perched on a mountaintop in Shimane Prefecture, is the equivalent of a Japanese Lourdes for those with any kind of eye complaint, with hundreds of thousands of pilgrims making their way there every year.

-So many Buddha statues
+Countless Buddha statues

 84,000 statues of Yakushi Nyorai, donated by pilgrims and supporters, are well worth a view, as are 108 stone lanterns, also donations.